botherder/kraken/README.md

 Now you can move to the directory that contains the Kraken source code and build it with:

     $ BACKEND=example.com RULES=test/ gmake freebsd

+### Building on Mac

+While cross-compilation of Darwin binaries is not available yet, it is possible to build binaries in a native Mac environment.
+While Yara is generally available using [brew](https://brew.sh), we are going to compile the latest available sources.
+Before doing so, we need to install some dependencies:

+    $ brew install automake libtool go-bindata

+Now you can proceed to download and compile the Yara sources in the same way as explained in the [Building on Linux](#building-on-linux) section.
+Once Yara is compiled and install correctly, you can proceed building binaries for Mac using the follwing command:

+    $ BACKEND=example.com RULES=test/ make darwin

 ### Cross-compiling Windows binaries